Marijuana Withdrawal Symptoms and Signs and Detoxification

 However, because marijuana withdrawal is not dangerous, an inpatient program is not a necessity.
 Outpatient programs may be a better option for people who cannot take the time to participate in an inpatient detoxification and rehabilitation program.
 In an outpatient marijuana treatment program, the recovering addict visits a treatment clinic one or more times a week but does not reside on the premises while in treatment.

 Some people choose a combination of the two, opting to undergo marijuana withdrawal treatment in an inpatient clinic and then transferring to an outpatient basis once detoxification is over.

-Once marijuana withdrawal treatment is complete, further addiction treatment is required in order to keep from relapsing back into marijuana use.
+Once marijuana withdrawal treatment is complete, further addiction treatment is recommended in order to keep from relapsing back into marijuana use.
 Many treatment programs use a combination of individual therapy, group therapy, and therapy sessions that teach the former user how to avoid relapses using specific behavioral techniques.
 Some clinics use a holistic approach, which may involve using alternative medicine or techniques.

 These can include things like music therapy, acupressure, massage, yoga, and art therapy.
 These may or may not be used in conjunction with cognitive-behavioral therapy, psychological counseling, or group counseling.